-Hardwood Flooring Terminology used by hardwood and laminate manufacturers, flooring distributors, floor retailers, wood and laminate flooring installers, flooring inspectors and others in the hardwood and laminate floor covering and construction industry.
+Hardwood & Laminate Flooring Terminology.
+Used by manufacturers, flooring distributors, retailers, installers, inspectors and others in the hardwood and laminate floor covering and construction industry.

 Acclimation: Adaptation of the laminate floor to its installation environment.

 Acoustical Properties: Absorbance, reflection or transmission of sound waves.

 Acrylic/Wood: The generic name for wood-plastic-composites that utilize wood impregnated with acrylic monomers and polymerized within the wood cells through gamma irradiation.
 Heat radiation is used to cure some versions.
 (A semi-built-in finish is developed in acrylic/wood parquet.)

 Adhesion: A chemical process by which two materials can be joined together.

 Air-Dried: Drying by exposing to air without the use of artificial heat and within a yard or shed.